 - The age, circumstances, and causes of the defendant’s prior DUI cases.

 Both felony and misdemeanor DUI convictions can drain your financial resources and ruin your career.
 They can also tear apart your family and destroy your reputation in your community.
 Don’t let this happen to you.
 Felony DUI is not a simple traffic offense but a charge that calls for a law firm with significant experience in the handling of complicated cases.
-You need someone with skill and savvy to handle your DUI felony case.
+You need a DUI Attorney with skill and savvy to handle your DUI felony case.
 That is why it is essential that you work with Hurwitz Law Group to ensure that your rights are protected.
 You deserve fair treatment even if you’re guilty of the DUI charges filed against you.
 Brian Hurwitz, at Hurwitz Law Group, will come to your aid immediately to ensure that you receive the quality representation you deserve.
 Contact Hurwitz Law Group now to schedule your DUI consultation.

 “Brian Hurwitz seamlessly handled my situation with the most professionalism and care.
 I was facing a DUI and he was able to reduce it. . . .
 So happy to not have to install an interlock device.
 I am thankful I had Brian to represent me.”
 Richard P.